jmwright/cadquery-freecad-module/README.md

 * /usr/lib/freecad/Mod
 * /usr/local/lib/freecad/Mod

-If you are running Ubuntu Linux, be sure to run the following line with superuser priveledges.
+If you are running Ubuntu Linux, be sure to run the following line in a terminal before using this module.
 ```
 sudo apt-get install python-pyside.qtnetwork
 ```